james-york/james-york.github.io/_posts/2018-01-02-submission-guidelines.md

 We welcome papers that aim to:

 - push the field forwards
-- question the field’s current trajectory
+- question the field's current trajectory
 - end with more questions than they started with
 - create a manifesto or a call to action.